 It all starts with Empathy Mapping.

-Empathy Maps allow stakeholders to express their thoughts and ideas in different ways, unhindered by fear or negativity.
-With trust and openness established, buyers and sellers can co-create meaningful Empathy Maps.
+Empathy Mapping allows all stakeholders to express ideas in different ways, unhindered by undue fear or negativity.
+With receptivity, rapport and trust established, stakeholders can create meaningful Empathy Maps.

 Design Thinking suits the curious.

 People who are inherently curious respond well to Design Thinkers.
 Questioning and listening skills also means an inherent ability to generate positive receptivity and rapport.
 Tact must accompany truth.